 Emphasizing a holistic approach to fitness and wellness, this course includes the study of factors in drug use and abuse in sports and society.
-Description, classification, detection and effects of anabolic steroids are examined.
 The course includes a comprehensive examination and evaluation of all aspects of lifestyle changes that affect one's behavior.
 Cognitive, psychomotor and affective domain objectives are used to assist students in evaluating their own fitness level and to prepare them to lead others through a fitness program.
 (Required for all student athletes)